|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 Itinerary Facts Trek Distance 6km / 3.7miles Highest Altitude 2165m / 7,103 ft Trek Duration 5 hrs

 After Jhino Danda, the trail ascends to Chomrong Village.
-Chomrong is built on the steep hillside and has a few shops and several tea-houses, wooden lodges, and the whole village faces Macchappuchare (Fish-Tail Peak).
-The lodge windows offer spectacular closer views of several mountains.
+Chomrong is built on the steep hillside and has a few shops and several tea houses, wooden lodges, and the whole village faces Macchappuchare (Fish-Tail Peak).
+In case, we arrive at Chomrong early, we will trek further to Sinuwa to spend the night.

 - Included all standard meals (Breakfast + Lunch + Dinner)